amity203/ViewDapp/README.md

 ### 7. Build for Frondend

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ### 8. Run and launch UI application to interact with deployed smart contract